defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.

+To read Defence policy on Secure by Design, search for ‘JSP 440 Leaflet 5C’ on MODNET.

 {{ modukcomponent('callout', {
   title: 'Case study',